Manchester-by-the-Sea, Massachusetts: Name

-To prevent confusion with the nearby and much larger city of Manchester, New Hampshire, the name of the town was officially changed in 1989 following a close town meeting vote that year, where it passed by just two votes.
+To prevent confusion with the nearby and much larger city of Manchester, New Hampshire, the name of the town was officially changed in 1989 following a close town meeting vote that year; the decision was extremely close and passed only by a vote of 97 to 95.
 This was ratified by an act of the state legislature passed on September 25, 1989.
 "Manchester by the Sea" was a familiar alternative town name since it was first used in 1877 by Boston publisher James T. Fields while attending an annual summer picnic of the "Manchester Elder Brethren" that still takes place today.
 The name change was driven by Edward Corley, a longtime resident of Manchester.
-All town documents, and the town seal, now use the name "Manchester-by-the-Sea".
-As a result of some minor resident activism, so do the majority of public and private lists of Massachusetts cities and towns, including that of the state government.

 Geography

 According to the United States Census Bureau, the town has a total area of 47.3 km2, of which 23.9 km2 is land and 23.4 km2, or 49.47%, is water.
 The town lies along the North Shore of Massachusetts Bay, which in turn leads to the Atlantic Ocean.
 There are seven beaches lining the coast, and several small islands dot the coast, the largest being Kettle Island and House Island.

 Several small coves edge the coast, the largest being Manchester Harbor, which is fed by Sawmill Brook and other small bodies of water.
 There are several protected areas within town, including Cedar Swamp Conservation Area, Cheever Commons Conservation Area, Coolidge Reservation, Dexter Pond, Owl's Nest Nature Preservation Land, Powder House Hill Reservation, and Wyman Hill Conservation Area.

 Manchester-by-the-Sea is bordered by Beverly and Wenham to the west, Hamilton to the northwest, Essex to the north, and Gloucester to the east.
 The town is located 9 mi northeast of Salem and 24 mi northeast of Boston.